hongtaoh/32vis/README.md

 selenium
 urllib3
 requests
+lxml
 ```
-All packages can be installed with `pip install pkgname`, for example, `pip install scikit-learn`. `snakemake` is used for the workflow.
+All packages can be installed with `pip install pkgname`, for example, `pip install scikit-learn`.
+For `lxml`, use ` conda install -c anaconda lxml`.

+`snakemake` is used for the workflow.
 For details, see my [tutorial on snakemake](https://github.com/hongtaoh/snakemake-tutorial).

 For citation analysis, we also used `R`.
 See [citation_analysis.R](https://github.com/hongtaoh/32vis/blob/master/analyses_and_get_figures/citation_analysis.R).